kieranknowles1/selfhosting/readme.md

 ## Post setup

-### Cron Jobs
-Cron jobs are used to perform regular maintenance tasks, such as backups and certificate renewal.

-The recommended cron jobs can be generated using `gencron.sh` and added using `crontab -e`.

 ### Service Configuration
 On initial setup, you will notice a number of errors on the dashboard.
 This is because the services are not fully configured yet.